asw101/azure-container-labs/2-azure-containers/2-1-azure-aci-aks.md

 az role assignment create --assignee $CLIENT_ID --scope $CONTAINER_REGISTRY_ID --role Reader
 ```

-# Docker multi-stage build using Azure Container Registry (ACR) Build
+## Docker multi-stage build using Azure Container Registry (ACR) Build

-In our [Dockerfile](Dockerfile) we are building our application in the `FROM golang:rc-alpine as builder` stage, and copying the `hello-echo` binary to a `FROM scratch` image in the second stage (note that we also build with `CGO_ENABLED=0` when using a `scratch` image).
+In our [Dockerfile](Dockerfile) we build our application in the `FROM golang:rc-alpine as builder` stage, and copy the `hello-echo` binary to a `FROM scratch` image in the second stage (note that we also build with `CGO_ENABLED=0` when using a `scratch` image).

-> **Note: Our Azure Container Registry's name must also be globally unique, so we are also setting CONTAINER_REGISTRY to 'acr2018' with 5 character random suffix.**

 ## Create an Azure Container Registry

 Now let's use the Azure CLI (az) to [create an Azure Container Registry]((https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli#create-a-container-registry)) and build an image in the cloud.

+Note: Our Azure Container Registry's name must also be globally unique, so we have set `CONTAINER_REGISTRY` to 'acr' with a random alphanumeric suffix.

 ```bash
 az acr create -g $RESOURCE_GROUP -n $CONTAINER_REGISTRY --sku Basic --enable-admin